juju/docs/src/en/models.md

 ## Model management

-Common model management tasks are summarised below, in alphabetical order.
+Common model management tasks are summarised below.

+The most important ones are [Adding a model][models-adding] and [Configuring models][models-config].

 ^# Add a model

-   Use the `add-model` command to add a model to a controller:

-   `juju add-model [options] <model name> [key=[value] ...]`

-   For command line help and syntax run `juju help add-model`.
+   Models can be quickly and easily added to a controller with the `add-model` command.

    The [Adding a model][models-adding] page provides a full explanation and includes examples.